Protention and retention in biological systems: Characteristic time and correlation lengths

 For example, according to the size of the organism, there appears to be two sorts of transport processes.
 For large organisms, it would be of a “propagational” type ($v_p$ velocity, along networks and ``channels'') with a typical correlation length of $L_p = v_p\tau$, where $\tau$ represents the characteristic time.
 For smaller organisms (cells, for example), it would rather be of a “diffusional” type (diffusion coefficient $D$, due to molecular diffusion processes) and the typical correlation length would be $L_d = (D\tau)^\frac{1}{2}$.

 We stress the difference regarding dependency in function of time: linear in one case, as a power of $\frac{1}{2}$ in the other.

 Two complementary remarks:\\ \begin{itemize} \item The size of the organism also affects structures determining the mode of transport, for example the respiratory function (oxygen transport): in the case of small organisms (insects, for example) the transport is performed by \emph{tracheas} (or even pores), multitudes of little cylinders where the air diffuses in order to reach the cells.
 In the case of large organisms (fish, mammals), transportation and exchanges are performed by means of \emph{gills} or of \emph{lungs}, centralized anatomic structures which present the fractal geometries we evoked above and which enable to conciliate difficultly compatible constraints (efficiency, steric limitation, homogeneity), and then by various sorts of vascular systems.
 Transportation, in this last case, is also much more of a “propagational" type (even if diffusion does play a role, namely in bronchioles).\\ \item These considerations essentially apply to various \emph{structural} aspects responding to identical functions.
-The \emph{functional} aspect responds for its part very generally to common scaling laws (the metabolism which corresponds particularly to oxygen intake, the variegated rhythmicities, the relaxation times\ldots).
+The \emph{functional} aspect responds for its part very generally to common scaling laws (the metabolism which corresponds particularly to oxygen intake, the variegated rhythmicities, the relaxation times~\ldots).
 It therefore appears that the modes of transport associated to identical functions can be different and can correspond to different anatomic structures (tracheas, gills, bronchial trees/lungs).
-This is a conceptual configuration that we have already encountered and that we have related to what \cite{edelman2000} calls “degeneracy”, see also \cite{bailly2006} (in this case, we have several structures fulfilling a same physiological function, that of breathing).\\ \end{itemize} Finally, account taken of these remarks, since the characteristic times $\tau$ usually scale as $W_f^\frac{1}{4}$, where $W_f$ is the mass of the intended organism, it is necessary to expect the correlation lengths to scale differently according to the mode of transport: respectively $L_p$ in $W_f^\frac{1}{4}$ and $L_d$ in $W_f^\frac{1}{8}$, following the definitions of $L_p$ and $ L_d$.
+This is the well-known phenomenon of analogy of structures in evolutionary biology.\\ \end{itemize} Finally, account taken of these remarks, since the characteristic times $\tau$ mostly scale as $W_f^\frac{1}{4}$, where $W_f$ is the mass of the intended organism (see \cite{lindstedt,savage2004}), it is necessary to expect the correlation lengths to scale differently according to the mode of transport: respectively $L_p$ in $W_f^\frac{1}{4}$ and $L_d$ in $W_f^\frac{1}{8}$, following the definitions of $L_p$ and $ L_d$.

 In the sequel, our characteristic times will more precisely refer to ``relaxation times'', still in analogy to physics (see next footnote), yet in properly biological frame, in relation to retention and protention.